Darksidis/shortener/README.md

 ## setup

-1. Any program for building a web server will do, I personally used xamp.
+1. Any program for building a web server will do, I personally used *XAMPP*.
-2. DBMS Mysql, the necessary tables do not need to be pre-created.
+2. DBMS *MySQL*, the necessary tables do not need to be pre-created.
 3. You will need to register at *localhost/register.php*

 ## points of interest